Updated: May 10

-- For Instrumentalists: they would train their fingers, lips or diaphragm.
+-Guitar vibrato, Keyboards, harmonica, etc: They would train their fingers, lips or diaphragm.

 A published work in the Baroque period by Greta Moens-Haenen called Das Vibrato in der Musik des Barock describes four main features:

-2. Many kinds of ornamental Vibrato were used with different ways to produce it
+2. Many kinds of ornamental Vibrato were used with different ways to produce it.

-3. The continuous Vibrato- which was generally not accepted
+3. The continuous Vibrato- which was generally not accepted.

 4. A 'natural' vocal vibrato that was kept very narrow and unobtrusive.

 This brings on the point that although Vibrato was seen as expressive, it was used very sparingly in the Baroque period.
 It was seen to disrupt the harmony- especially in orchestral music if a specific section used it more than others.
 The early keyboard instruments also would have employed this effect of shaking the key from side to side with the finger to emulate this vibrato effect.